Yes. Selfwealth offers trading in all types of ASX-listed bonds, including:

 What are eTIBs?

-'Exchange-traded Treasury Indexed Bonds' ('eTIBs') are similar to eTBs, except they are issued over Australian Government 'Treasury Indexed Bonds' instead of regular Treasury Bonds.
-Treasury Indexed Bonds are 'capital-indexed' bonds, meaning that the nominal value of the bond will be adjusted in line with the Australian Consumer Price Index (CPI).
+Exchange-traded Treasury Indexed Bonds (eTIBs) are similar to eTBs, except they are issued over Australian Government Treasury Indexed Bonds rather than regular Treasury Bonds.
+Treasury Indexed Bonds are capital-indexed bonds, meaning the nominal value of the bond is adjusted in line with the Australian Consumer Price Index (CPI).

 Where can I find a list of eTIBs?